Dr Phillip Horky, AM (Chicago), PhD (Southern California)

 Prior to his arrival in Durham, Dr Horky held postdoctoral fellowships at Harvard University's Center for Hellenic Studies (2010-11), and Stanford University (2007-10).
 He has also held the Rockefeller Foundation Fellowship at the National Humanities Center (2016) and been a distinguished visitor at the Collaborative Program in Ancient and Medieval Philosophy, University of Toronto (2016).

-Dr Horky is committed to supporting Classics and Ancient Philosophy research at national and international levels.
+Dr Horky is committed to supporting Ancient Philosophy and Classics research at local, national, and international levels.
 He is on the editorial boards of the Journal of Hellenic Studies (UK), Methexis: International Journal for Ancient Philosophy (Netherlands/Italy), and Archai: Revista de Estudos sobre as Origens do Pensamento Ocidental (Brazil).
 He is also co-editor of the Greece & Rome New Surveys in the Classics Series, published by Cambridge University Press, and a member of the journals editorial board for the Classical Association (UK).

 A trustee of the Gilbert Murray Trust, Dr Horky was a Member of the Council of the Hellenic Society (UK) from 2012-15.
 From January 2019, he is on the Advisory Council for the Institute of Classical Studies in London.

-In addition to various articles and book chapters, Dr Horky is currently at work on three major research projects:
+In addition to various articles and book chapters, Dr Horky is currently at work on four major research projects:

 1) Pythagorean Philosophy, 250 BCE to 200 CE: An Introduction and Collection of Sources in Translation (Cambridge University Press) is a source book and translation of the philosophical texts and testimonies that constituted Pythagorean philosophy after its dissolution in the mid-4th Century BCE.